iPeluwa/Pyresponse/README.md

 ## Flask

-1. Install PyResponse using pip as shown in the installation section.
+1. Install PyResponse.response using pip as shown in the installation section.
 2. Import the necessary functions from PyResponse in your Flask routes.
 3. Use the `create_success_response()` and `create_error_response()` functions to generate the desired responses.